 - Co-insurance/co-payment expenses from Part B

-- Plan F is the most common of the Medigap plans and that’s because it provides coverage across all areas.
+- Medicare Part F is the most common of the Medigap plans and that’s because it provides coverage across all areas.
 In addition to the four things above, a person would have deductibles for Part A and Part B covered, the Part A skilled nursing care co-insurance, Part B excess charges, as well as foreign travel emergency (80%) expenses covered.

 - Plan A: All four of the main areas